 Traditional Use of Marine Resources Agreements

-Traditional Use of Marine Resources Agreements describe how Traditional Owner groups work with the Australian and Queensland governments to manage traditional use activities in sea country.
+Traditional Use of Marine Resources Agreements describe how Great Barrier Reef Traditional Owner groups work in partnership with the Australian and Queensland governments to manage traditional use activities on their sea country.

 These formal agreements are developed by Traditional Owner groups and accredited by GBRMPA and the Department of National Parks, Recreation, Sport and Racing.
 Each agreement operates for a set time after which it is renegotiated.